AdirondaxProject/adirondax/README.md

 pip install adirondax
 ```

+## Examples

-Check out the `examples` directory for demonstrations of using Adirondax.
+Check out the `examples/` directory for demonstrations of using Adirondax.

 ## Links

 * [Code repository](https://github.com/AdirondaxProject/adirondax) on GitHub (this page).
 * [Documentation](https://adirondax.readthedocs.io) for up-to-date information about installing and running adirondax.
-* [asv benchmarks](https://adirondaxproject.github.io/adirondax) to view timing of benchmark test problems (for Developers).
+* [asv benchmarks](https://adirondaxproject.github.io/adirondax-benchmarks) to view timing of benchmark test problems (for Developers).

 ## Cite this repository